tsg-iitkgp/OnBoarding/APPs.md

 #### Gymkhana Noticeboard

-This feature has all the recent and active notices of Gymkhana.
+This would contain all the recent and active notices of Gymkhana.

 #### Committees Pages